TET 2026 COUNTDOWN

 Can foreigners participate in the celebrations?

-Yes, foreign visitors are welcome to join.
-You can engage in local traditions and customs such as visiting temples, exchanging lucky money, and enjoying traditional specialties.
-You should try to partake in the festivities respectfully by paying respects at temples and pagodas, dressing moderately, and learning some customs like giving and receiving red envelopes or greeting “Chuc Mung Nam Moi” (Happy New Year).
+Yes, foreign visitors are warmly invited to participate!
+You can immerse yourself in local traditions and customs, such as visiting temples, exchanging lucky money, and savoring traditional specialties.
+To fully enjoy the festivities, please respect the local culture by dressing modestly, paying your respects at temples and pagodas, and practicing customs like giving and receiving red envelopes.
+Don’t forget to greet others with “Chúc Mừng Năm Mới” (Happy New Year) to share in the joy of the celebration!

 What are the key activities during the occasion?